 How much does getting divorced affect car insurance rates?

-- Moving out.
-Switching to a less risky location could improve your rates, such as moving from a city to a rural area.
-Or in the opposite case, moving to a riskier neighborhood could raise your rates.
+- Moving.
+Giving up the city and moving to a less risky location could improve your rates.
+Or in the opposite case, moving to a high-claims neighborhood could raise your rates.

 - Changing cars.
 Your insurance takes your car type into account.
-So if you’re sticking with the family car versus keeping the convertible, you should see a lower rate.
+So if you’re sticking with the family car instead of keeping the convertible, you should see a lower rate.
 You’ll also lose your multicar discount if you insured two cars on the same policy.

 - Fewer drivers.
-Your premium might go up or down depending on whether your spouse had a clean driving record.
+Your premium might go up or down depending on whether your ex-spouse had a clean driving record.
 If not, removing a high-risk driver will work in your favor.

 - Credit score.
 Splitting up finances could mean your insurer is looking at your higher or lower credit score, causing a difference in the rate unless you live in California, Hawaii or Massachusetts.

 - Insuring teen drivers.
 This depends on who has custody of the kids and the cars.
 You may need to contact your insurer about your situation and ask if you need to add your teen drivers to your policy — which can increase your premium significantly.

-Get cheap car insurance after getting a divorce
+How do I get cheap car insurance after getting divorced?

 Although your divorce could muddle your finances and cause a rate increase, you can still find ways to save.

 - Shop around.
 This big change might mean it’s time for a big insurance change, too.
-Find the best rate for your new life by comparing multiple insurers.
+Find the best rate to fit your new life by comparing multiple insurers.

 - Search for discounts.
-Take as many discounts as you can find, such as multi-policy, homeowners or claim-free discounts may help ease any rate hikes.
+Take as many discounts as you can find.
+Multipolicy, homeowners or claim-free discounts may help ease any rate hikes.

 - Drive safely.
 Keep your driving record spotless so your insurer has no reason to charge more.
 If you’re already a safe driver or don’t drive much, consider pay-per-mile insurance.

 - Buy a less expensive car.
-Not shuttling the kids around or taking road trips to see the in-laws anymore?
-You could switch to a car that costs less to insure.
+Not commuting as far or taking road trips to see the in-laws anymore?
+You could switch to a car that’s cheaper to insure.

-- Lower coverage.
+- Adjust coverage.
 Consider nixing unneeded coverage, such as new car replacement if you don’t have a new model anymore.

 How do I update my car insurance after getting divorced?

-You can make changes to your car insurance after a divorce in a few steps:
+You can make changes to your car insurance after a divorce in four steps:

 - Figure out coverage needs for your single status and compare new providers.